Over the past 15 years, Agile and DevOps have transformed how organizations deliver software.

 • Schema drift between environments that breaks automated workflows and leads to unexpected failures.

-• Closing this gap ensures performance issues are caught before they impact users or cause downtime.
+Closing this observability gap brings these hidden issues into the light, so teams can catch performance problems before they affect users or cause downtime.

-The Human Cost: DBA Burnout and the 27-Hour Week
+The Human Cost: DBA Burnout and the 27-Hour Fix

 The Financial Impact of Invisible Inefficiency